How Does Capital One Make its Money?

 Capital One (COF) Financial Summary

-Capital One (COF) is a banking company that generated $39,400 in total revenue in fiscal year 2024.
-Revenue grew 4.2% year-over-year.
-The company earned $4,800 in net income, making it profitable.
+Capital One (COF) is the largest by balance credit card lender in the U.S., generating $39.4B in total revenue in fiscal year 2024, growing 4.2% year-over-year.
+The company earned $4.8B in net income and is pursuing a transformative $35B acquisition of Discover Financial.
 For a deeper look at Capital One’s revenue breakdown, business segments, and financial performance, review the detailed analysis above.